Stop! Your Lease Extension in Goodwick Could Be FREE

 If you are facing a significant premium because your lease in Goodwick has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to start your Goodwick lease extension
+Why you should commence your Goodwick lease extension

 Why you should start your Goodwick lease extension today:

-An extended lease has roughly the same value as a freehold
+Goodwick property with a lease extension has roughly the same value as a freehold

-Lending institutions may not issue a mortgage on a short lease
+Banks and Building Societies may not finance a property on a short lease

 Lender Requirement

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience procuring Goodwick lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience dealing with Goodwick lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

 Goodwick case: